How to Share Content with Other Users in Salesforce

 Sharing Reports with other users in Salesforce Lightning

-As we click on the Save button the users we have selected to share the reports will have access to view this report.
+When we click the Save button, the users we selected to share the report will have access to view it.

-In the below steps, I will explain to you the method of sharing Campaign or Campaign details with other groups in the Salesforce Lightning.
-We can only share a campaign with the groups and not a user.
+In the steps below, I will explain how to share a Campaign or Campaign details with other groups in Salesforce Lightning.
+We can only share a campaign with groups, not with a user.

-Step-1: On the Setup page of Salesforce Lightning click on the App launcher and then search for Campaigns and in the dropdown on search click on Campaign.
+1. On the Setup page in Salesforce, click the App launcher, then search for Campaigns, and in the search dropdown, click Campaign.

 Share campaigns with other users in Salesforce

-Step-2: In the Campaigns select the campaign name from the column Campaign Name.
+1. In the Campaigns, select the campaign name from the column Campaign Name.
 I have selected the campaign New Policies Meetup to share with other users.

 Share Campaigns with other other users in Salesforce

-Step-3: In this step, click on the dropdown near the Edit button, and from the options in the dropdown click on the Sharing option.
+1. In this step, click the dropdown near the Edit button, then select the Sharing option.

 Campaigns Sharing with users in Salesforce

-Step 4- As we click on Sharing option, a pop-up window will appear on the screen.
-In this window, we have to fill details of the user with whom we have to share this Campaign.
-In the Search field, select the category to Public Group.
+1. When we click the Sharing option, a pop-up window appears on the screen.
+In this window, we need to enter the details of the user we want to share this Campaign with.
+In the Search field, select the category Public Group.

 Share Campaigns with other groups in Salesforce